legionasaurus/SOPHON/lab-notebook.md

     * Yes, but that’s the *point*.
 The entire reason that SOPHON exists is to only use carbon from ambient air to be net carbon-*negative*.
 Though this isn’t true yet since it’s still powered on-grid and uses dissolved inorganic carbon, those are *cost* issues, not *design* flaws.
 Better a real proof-of-concept that’s slightly carbon-positive than an ideal carbon-negative bioreactor that doesn’t exist.
 Also: we bought RECs.
 * Added further rationale to the BOM for each component\!
 * Create schematic in KiCad

+03/29/26 \- Rakin, Arjun, Jason
+* Soldered MOSFET
+* Almost done: just have to do firmware, hook up MOSFET
+* I think of the circuitry as 3 "boxes"
+    * Box 1: Wago Mess
+        * Biggest fish, main 12V line, 5V line, pumps (peristaltic and air), LED light, basically anything that has a significant power draw
+        * Connected to the other boxes through power lines (5V and GND) and motor driver
+    * Box 2: UNO and Co.
+        * Gets power (5V and GND from Box 1)
+        * Microcontrollers, sensors, LCDs, controls, etc
+        * Controls Box 3
+    * Box 3: MOSFET
+        * Controls light (on perfboard)
+        * controlled by UNO and Co., gets power from Wago Mess